tejal29/kpt-skaffold-example/skaffold-kpt-example/README.md

 3) If you run `git status`, you will see the `deployment.yaml` and `svc.yaml` are unchanged.
 A new `.kpt-pipeline` directory exists.

-Note: This temporary directory gets cleaned up at the end of the run.
+Note: This temporary directory should cleaned up at the end of the run. <TODO: tejal29@ to open a skaffold issues>

 ```shell
 git status